vohai2003/hdp_data_tutorials/tutorials/hdp/tag-based-policies-with-apache-ranger-and-apache-atlas/tutorial-1.md

 Before we begin creating, assigning, and editing tag policies we must enable Ranger audit to Solr and start the services needed to assign policies.
 Additionally, we will stop services not necessary for this tutorial.

-Additionally, we should become acquainted with the personas who reside within the HDP Sandbox.
+Furthermore, we should become acquainted with the personas who reside within the HDP Sandbox.

 Here is a brief description of them: